demaisj/soundcloud-rp/README.md

 ## Introduction

-Soundcloud Rich Presence of a server, communicating with discord itself, and a user-script, running on your browser to send playback information to the server.
+Soundcloud Rich Presence allows you to show off your Soundcloud listening session to your friends using Discord Rich Presence.

+It is a combination of a server, communicating with discord itself, and a user-script, running on your browser to send playback information to the server.
 Sadly, due to restrictions in the rich presence protocol, it is mandatory to run both the server and the user-script in order for the system to work.

 Artwork upload is not available by default due to Discord's asset limit (150).
 In order to activate it, you need to create a new app on the developer interface, and set the new ClientID and your APIKey of the developer interface.
 More details at **[Artwork Upload](#artwork-upload)**.